-It finally occurred to me that frustration is a valuable tool, an early warning system that web coding is a TERRIBLE fit for me!
+It finally occurred to me that frustration is a valuable tool – an early warning system that I am a TERRIBLE fit for web coding!

 There was a part of web design that I really liked, however.
 I got a real kick out of meeting business owners and hearing about their business dreams.
 Web design was my way of participating in their vision.
-Yet building – and troubleshooting – their website tore my soul apart.
+Yet building, and especially troubleshooting, their website tore my soul apart.

 Research and confirmation

-What do people do who like being supportative of other people’s dreams – who like being cheerleaders and positive supporters?
+What do people do who like being supportive of other people’s dreams, who like being cheerleaders and positive supporters?
 Is that even a thing?
 After a month of online research and browsing books at Barnes & Noble I discovered something called Life Coaching.
 I didn’t actually know it was called that until researching the idea.